dm9gp/flip-flop/README.md

 (3x Jumpers are optional);
 (1x Screw Terminal with 2 pins is optional);

-you will also need print by yourself or have the circuit board printed professionally for you, for example by uploading the .fzz file to https://aisler.net/
+you may also want to print the PCB by yourself or have the circuit board printed professionally for you, for example by uploading the .fzz file to https://aisler.net/

 Q1 and Q2 are the BC547 transitor.